Venture capital (VC) is money that helps new ideas grow into real companies.

 🕰 Before Venture Capital Existed

-People used their own money saved over time
+People used money they had already earned and saved up over time.

 Family & Friends

-Help from people who knew and trusted them
+Help came from people who knew and trusted the builder of the idea.

 Local Traders